 Development of the mainline for the Preferred Alternative would require the permanent removal of approximately 10 parking stalls from the east side of The Commons at Federal Way shopping mall.
-There would be an abundance of parking stalls remaining at The Commons at Federal Way.
-Nearby developments along 18th Place S, S 341st Place, and S 344th Street currently use street parking that would be removed; however, several of these properties would be acquired as part of the project.
-Impacts associated with acquisitions are discussed in Section 3.3, Acquisitions, Displacements, and Relocations.
-No adverse impacts to parking are expected.
+The Preferred Alternative may also displace up to five on-street parking spaces on the south side of S 344th Street, east of 18th Place S. There would be an abundance of parking stalls remaining at The Commons at Federal Way, and while nearby developments currently use the street parking that would be removed, several of these properties would be acquired as part of the project.
+As a result, no adverse impacts are expected.